amitfin/retry/README.md

             entity_id: automation.kitchen_evening_lights
 ```

 (This example can be configured in UI mode by using `retry.actions`.
 YAML is not needed.)

+`entity_id` is provided as a variable and can be used by `on_error` templates.

 Note that each entity is running individually when the inner service call has a list of entities.
 In such a case `on_error` can get executed multiple times, once for each failed entity.
 Similarly, `retry.actions` has a sequence of actions which might include multiple service calls.
 This can also trigger multiple execution of `on_error`, once for each failed inner service call.